 Broken and dislocated jaws are bandaged or wired shut during recovery.

-Dislocations and minor fractures may be treated simply with a bandage that is wrapped around your head and under your chin to keep you from opening your jaw wide.
+Your doctor may treat your dislocation and minor fracture simply by wrapping a bandage around your head and under your chin to keep you from opening your jaw wide.
 Anti-inflammatory medications such as ibuprofen (Advil, Motrin) and naproxen (Aleve) can dull the pain and reduce swelling.

-However, severe breaks might require wiring to promote healing.
+Severe breaks might require wiring to promote healing.
 Wires and elastic bands keep your jaw closed and your bite in place.
 Keep a pair of scissors or wire cutters in your home during your recovery.
-The tools will allow you to open the wires if you suffer from vomiting and/or choking.
-If the wires need to be cut, your healthcare provider should be notified so they can be replaced as soon as possible.
+The tools will allow you to open the wires if you experience vomiting or choking.
+If the wires need to be cut, notify your doctor so they can replace the wires as soon as possible.

 You will need to follow a soft diet as you recover from a dislocated or broken jaw.
-If you suffer from a dislocation or minor fracture that will heal on its own, you will be advised to avoid foods that are crunchy or chewy.
+Avoid foods that are crunchy or chewy if you have a dislocation or minor fracture that will heal on its own.
 Items such as fresh meats, raw produce, or crunchy snack foods can cause strain and pain to your healing jaw.
-A soft diet of canned meats, well-cooked pastas and rices, soups, and canned fruit can be easy to chew.
+A soft diet that includes the following can be easy to chew:

-A broken or wired jaw diet will lead to an even more drastic dietary change.
-Because you won’t be able to open and close your mouth, you will need to get your daily allowance of vitamins and minerals through a straw during your recovery.
-Getting enough calories can be a concern for some jaw injury patients.
+A wired jaw will need an even more drastic dietary change.
+Because you won’t be able to open and close your mouth, you’ll need to get your daily allowance of vitamins and minerals through a straw during your recovery.
+Getting enough calories can be a concern for some people with jaw injuries.
 Pureed foods prepared with whole milk or cream can help add calories when needed.
 Pureeing fruits, vegetables, and well-cooked meats can give you the protein and other nutrients you need to stay healthy.
-Oatmeal, cream of wheat, and other soft grains can provide the base for your meals.
+You can use oatmeal, cream of wheat, and other soft grains as the base for your meals.

-Healthy eating while your jaw is wired means eating more frequently than you are probably used to.
-Instead of three or four main meals each day, aim for six to eight “mini meals.”
-Eating small amounts throughout the day helps you keep up with your required calorie count.
-Smaller, more frequent meals can also provide a variety of flavors when you are essentially drinking eight smoothies each day.
+Healthy eating while your jaw is wired means eating more frequently than you’re probably used to doing.
+Instead of eating three or four meals per day, aim for six to eight small meals.
+Eating small amounts throughout the day helps you meet your required calorie count.
+Smaller, more frequent meals can also provide a variety of flavors when you’re drinking eight smoothies each day.

-Drink milk and juice to boost your calorie count, while cutting back on water, coffee, tea, and diet soda.
-These “zero calorie” beverages will not help you sustain your weight while you are on a restrictive diet.
+Drink milk and juice to boost your calorie count.
+Cut back on water, coffee, tea, and diet soda.
+These beverages have no calories.
+They will not help you sustain your weight while you’re on a restrictive diet.

 Eat lukewarm foods.
-Your teeth may be more sensitive than usual since your injury, and extreme temperatures on either side of the spectrum can hurt.
+Your teeth may be more sensitive than usual after your injury, and extreme temperatures on either side of the spectrum can hurt.
 Consider choosing baby food to accommodate your need for vitamins.
-Use water or milk to thin heavier soups, gravies, or jarred foods if the consistency is too thick to get through a straw.
+Use water or milk to thin heavier soups, gravies, or jarred foods if their consistency is too thick to get through a straw.

-Outlook is very good for most people who suffer from broken or dislocated jaws.
+The outlook is very good for most people who experience a broken or dislocated jaw.
+Dislocation and nonsurgical factures heal in four to eight weeks, whereas recovery from a surgical fracture could take up to several months.
 In most cases, the jaw heals successfully and there are few long-term effects.

-However, you are more likely to suffer from recurring joint pain in your jaw after your injury.
-This is a condition called temporomandibular joint disorder, or TMJ.
-People who have dislocated their jaw may have an increased risk of a future dislocation as well (NIH, 2011).
+However, you’re more likely to have recurring joint pain in your jaw after your injury.
+This is a condition called temporomandibular joint disorder, which is also referred to as TMJ disorder.
+People who have dislocated their jaw may have an increased risk of a future dislocation as well.
 Protect your jaw from future pain or injury by supporting your chin when you sneeze or yawn.